Techniques

 The next step is to print by pushing glass powder through the silk screen (white areas) onto a piece of glass to fuse.
 Suspend the silk screen above the glass so that it doesn’t smear when making the print.
 To print, push glass powder through the screen onto a clean sheet of glass.
 After printing, fuse the glass – high temperature (for me 1450 degrees or higher) will give a smooth glossy appearance.
 Later, after the first fuse, you can print another image and fuse at a lower temperature (about 1275-1350) depending on color used and textural effect desired.
 There are so many variations to try that each artwork becomes a monoprint.
 Note how the WWII War’s Over prints, which use the same images, differ with different emphasis and color.

-2. Vitrigraph pulls with concentric radiating designs – For the container, either obtain a flower pot (must be Italian clay – dark brown) and enlarge the hole in the bottom to at least one inch in diameter.
-Bullseye glass sells the one I like to use which is wider and already has the larger hole in the bottom.
-This pot is really only good for one (or maybe 2 pulls – I wouldn’t trust it).
+For the container, either obtain a flower pot (must be Italian clay – dark brown) and enlarge the hole in the bottom to at least one inch in diameter.
+Bullseye Glass sells the one I like to use which is wider and already has the larger hole in the bottom.
+This pot is really only good for one or maybe two pulls – I wouldn’t trust it for more than that.

 Here is the Vitrigraph kiln program I used for these pulls: